chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 1. Copy the [install.ps1](https://chocolatey.org/install.ps1) file locally.
 2. Edit the file and add proxy details (see code change).
 Replace the following entries with your specific proxy servers details: **PROXYSERVER:PROXYPORT; USERPASSWORD; USERNAME**
-3. Ensure you have the approapriate domain prefix for the user name.
+3. Ensure you have the appropriate domain prefix for the user name.
 Try: 'AD\UserName' or just 'UserName'.
 4. Run the script to install Chocolatey.

 ```PowerShell